Menu

 Employees who want to “appeal” their assigned retention rating or “designation” must explain the basis for their “appeal” to their SPEEA Contract Administrator within 30 calendar days following notification of the assigned retention rating.

-Please use the SPEEA retention “appeal” request form if you wish to “appeal” your retention rating or designation.
+Use the SPEEA retention appeal request form if you wish to “appeal” your retention rating or designation.
 Make sure to attach all documentation described at the checklist at the bottom of the form.

 1. View the SPEEA Retention Appeal Request Form.